Affordable Tucson Vet

 Drop off the morning of surgery

-A short admit exam and we walk you through the day.
+A short admit check and we walk you through the day.
 Pets fast from midnight (water is fine until you leave the house).

 10:00 AM – Noon